chvainickas/oop-project/README.md

 ### Quiz(Daniel)

-The user will take a quiz to see how their actions affect climate change.
-This section will have a defined instance of inheritance using the parent questions class
+The user will take a quiz with a range of up to 20 questions in which the topic is going to be the causes and consecuences of climate change.
+This section will have a defined instance of inheritance using the parent Quiz class and three children, which are going to be Question, Answer and the QuizUI as interface.

 #### Class 1 - Quiz

-#### Class 2 - ??
+#### Class 2 - Question

-#### Class 3 - ??
+#### Class 3 - Answer

+#### Class 4 - QuizUI

 ### Results(Maksym)